Kyra15/ThriftStore/README.md

   - carry over logout func
   - saving stuff to the sql or pkl thing
   - page connection between inventory
-  - page recive based on if editing or creating new
+  - page receive based on if editing or creating new

 ## KNOWN PROBLEMS:
   (strikethrough once they're fixed)